Monsanto, global biotechnology pioneer, has initiated a collaboration

 agency of the Philippines- based International Rice Research

-The project, really meant for the benefit of more arid
+The project, really meant for the benefit of more arid areas

-the future as local farmers also need it.
+as local farmers also need it.

-"We don’t know if the Philippines can get it, said
+"We don’t know if the Philippines can get it,

-Vic Alpuerto, Monsanto Philippines Inc. commercial acceptance
+said Vic Alpuerto, Monsanto Philippines Inc. commercial acceptance